k-k/markdown-presentation/README.md

-# Simple Markdown Formatted Presentations - With Silex.
+# Markdown Presentations - With Silex & MongoDB.

 ##Installation
 This project is managed with [composer](http://getcomposer.org/) and published to [packagist](https://packagist.org/packages/kmfk/markdown-presentation).
 To install it: